 Cheers to my first train ride.
 This deserves a selfie!

 So from Zaltbommel, it took 2 train rides, a couple of walks and a bus ride to get to Muiden.
 I got off the bus at Muiden, Brandweerkazerne and had to walk for a couple of minutes to get to the castle.
-I actually don’t have an idea where to go but again, Dimitar was a great help because he was sending me directions through Facebook Messenger.
+Then I realized that I actually don’t have an idea where to go but again, Dimitar was a great help because he was sending me directions through Facebook Messenger.

 I really enjoyed this beautiful scenery despite getting lost